CarolLuca/LegalNERo/README.md

 * Label: The label the model should predict.
 * Gradient: The direction and rate of change for a numeric value.
 Minimising the gradient of the weights should result in predictions that are closer to the reference labels on the training data.

 When training a model, we don’t just want it to memorize our examples – we want it to come up with a theory that can be generalized across unseen data.
 After all, we don’t just want the model to learn that this one instance of “Amazon” right here is a company – we want it to learn that “Amazon”, in contexts like this, is most likely a company.
 That’s why the training data should always be representative of the data we want to process.
 A model trained on Wikipedia, where sentences in the first person are extremely rare, will likely perform badly on Twitter.
-Similarly, a model trained on romantic novels will likely perform badly on legal text.
+Similarly, a model trained in romantic novels will likely perform badly on legal text.

-This also means that in order to know how the model is performing, and whether it’s learning the right things, you don’t only need training data – you’ll also need evaluation data.
+This also means that to know how the model is performing, and whether it’s learning the right things, you don’t only need training data – you’ll also need evaluation data.
 If you only test the model with the data it was trained on, you’ll have no idea how well it’s generalizing.
 If you want to train a model from scratch, you usually need at least a few hundred examples for both training and evaluation.

 ### Language processing pipelines
-When you call nlp on a text, spaCy first tokenizes the text to produce a Doc object.
+When you call NLP on a text, spaCy first tokenizes the text to produce a Doc object.
 The Doc is then processed in several different steps – this is also referred to as the processing pipeline.
 The pipeline used by the default models consists of a tagger, a parser and an entity recognizer.
 Each pipeline component returns the processed Doc, which is then passed on to the next component.

 ![image](https://user-images.githubusercontent.com/44003293/114925043-46042a00-9e37-11eb-9893-4b920010f592.png)

 * Name: ID of the pipeline component.
 * Component: spaCy’s implementation of the component.
-* Creates: Objects, attributes and properties modified and set by the component.
+* Creates Objects, attributes and properties modified and set by the component.

 ![image](https://user-images.githubusercontent.com/44003293/114922763-bf4e4d80-9e34-11eb-8055-96b49a409282.png)

 The processing pipeline always depends on the statistical model and its capabilities.
 For example, a pipeline can only include an entity recognizer component if the model includes data to make predictions of entity labels.
-This is why each model will specify the pipeline to use in its meta data, as a simple list containing the component names:
+This is why each model will specify the pipeline to use in its metadata, as a simple list containing the component names:

 ```python
  "pipeline": ["tagger", "parser", "ner"]
 ```
 ### Processing text
-When you call nlp on a text, spaCy will tokenize it and then call each component on the Doc, in order.
+When you call NLP on a text, spaCy will tokenize it and then call each component on the Doc, in order.
 It then returns the processed Doc that you can work with.

 ```python
  doc = nlp("This is a text")